BrentYoshida/security-portfolio/methodology/methodology.md

 Every system has a way in.
 The job is to find it before someone who shouldn't.

-This methodology isn't a checklist to race through — it's a thinking framework.
+This methodology isn't a checklist to race through; it's a thinking framework.
 The goal at every phase is to understand what you're looking at before deciding what to do with it.
 Rushing enumeration to get to exploitation is the fastest way to miss the finding that matters.

 Puzzles have always been the pull for me.
 This field is the largest, most consequential puzzle I've encountered.
 The methodology is how I make sure I'm solving it systematically rather than just getting lucky.